oijkn/oijkn/README.md

 <img src="https://raw.githubusercontent.com/oijkn/oijkn/master/src/header_.png">

-I am a DevOps Engineer and always open to collaborating on projects and innovative/disruptive ideas.
+I'm always open to collaborating on projects and innovative/disruptive ideas.
 I'm passionate about technologies and love to learn new things.

 Find out more about me & feel free to connect with me here: